aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

 # **Getting Started with Your AZ-500: Microsoft Azure Security Technologies Workshop**

-Welcome to your AZ-500: Microsoft Azure Security Technologies!
+Welcome to your AZ-500: Microsoft Azure Security Technologies workshop!
 We've prepared a seamless environment for you to explore and learn Azure Security Technologies.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**